VincentChalnot/SidusEAVModelBundle/README.md

 - Easy CRUD: your forms are already configured !

 ## Why not using it ?
-Performances: not a real issue because MySQL is usable for searching in a vast amount of data be it an EAV model or a more standard relationnal model.
+Performances: not a real issue because MySQL is not usable for searching in a vast amount of data be it an EAV model or a more standard relationnal model.
 Solution: Elastic Search; it’s currently optionnaly supported but you have to do a lots of manual configuration over your model, this will be an key feature in a near future.

 If you a complex relationnal model and you plan to use a lots of joins to retrieve data, it might be best to keep your relational model outside of the EAV model but both can coexists without any problem.